aosabook/500lines/dagoba/chapter.md

 The second possibility is that the filter is being applied dynamically at run time.
 This is a much more important case, because the person invoking the query is not necessarily the author of the query code.
 Because this is on the web, our default rule is to always show as much as we can, and never break things.
 It is usually preferable to soldier on in the face of grave tribulations rather than succumb to our wounds and present the user with a grisly error message.

-For those rare occasions when showing too few results is better than showing too many, Dagoba.error can be overridden to throw an error, circumventing the natural control flow and generally breaking things.
-This is the path of pedants, and typically results in a horrible user experience.
-If you are launching missiles you should like some pedants on your team.
+For those occasions when showing too few results is better than showing too many, Dagoba.error can be overridden to throw an error, circumventing the natural control flow.

 #### Take

 We don't always want all the results at once.
-Sometimes we only need a handful of results: we want a dozen of Thor's contemporaries, going all the way back to the primeval cow Auðumbla:
+Sometimes we only need a handful of results: we want a dozen of Thor's contemporaries, so we go all the way back to the primeval cow Auðumbla:

 ```
 g.v('Thor').in().in().in().in().out().out().out().out().unique().take(12).run()